 Should off-base military families rent, buy, or build?

 By default, military families often gravitate to rental homes or apartments in the area.
 However, given rising rents and Montgomery’s favorable housing market, if you anticipate being stationed at Maxwell for a year or longer, it actually makes more financial sense to buy a home near Maxwell Air Force Base versus renting.

-Many military personnel are surprised to learn they can actually afford a brand-new home construction for about the same amount as — or less than — they would pay in rent for a similar property.
+Military personnel are surprised to learn they can actually afford a brand-new home construction for about the same amount as — or less than — they would pay in rent for a similar property.
 For active-duty military, buying a new construction home makes solid financial sense as an investment in their future.
-Many servicemen and servicewomen can easily qualify to receive a VA home loan, which offers low interest and little to no down payment But what many service members don’t know is that they can purchase a brand new construction home using a VA loan, or even use a VA loan to build their dream home from the ground up.
-Under the right conditions, it’s even possible for retired military personnel to obtain a VA loan for a new construction home.
-Click here for a step-by-step process for getting a VA loan.
+Most servicemen and servicewomen can easily qualify for a VA home loan, which offers low interest and little to no down payment.

 It’s even possible for retired military personnel to obtain a VA loan, under the right conditions, for a new construction home.